This Holly Makes a Perfect Evergreen Border or Small Hedge

 Be sure to water thoroughly the first year of planting to establish a strong root system and to keep the dark green foliage thriving.
-Irrigation once establish may be a good idea if you live in an area with warmer temperatures and little rainfall.
+Irrigation once established may be a good idea if you live in an area with warmer temperatures and little rainfall.

 It is relatively free of pests and diseases, but a slow release fertilizer at the top of the root ball will help give it that boost it needs in early spring.
 This will help maintain good leaf color and adequate growth.